BabylonJS/OldDocumentationSite/content/How_To/mesh/Solid_Particle_System.md

 Note well that is better to not enable the particle depth sort and the [facet depth sort](http://doc.babylonjs.com/how_to/how_to_use_facetdata#facet-depth-sort) in the same time, else the sort process wil be executed twice with no final gain.
 So just choose what kind of sorting you need : at particle level (faster) or at facet level (more accurate).

-Note also that the particle sort **can't work** with the SubMaterials.
+Note also that the particle sort **can't work** with the MultiMaterials.

 ```javascript
 // create a particle depth sort enabled SPS